-Krieger maintains Morrison’s innocence, even today, telling Spinner last year: “They were complaining about Jim whipping it out onstage, which he didn’t do: 500 photos were entered as evidence at the trial and not one showed anything of the sort … I think it was all very politically motivated.
+Krieger steadfastly maintained Morrison’s innocence, once saying: “They were complaining about Jim whipping it out onstage, which he didn’t do: 500 photos were entered as evidence at the trial and not one showed anything of the sort. … I think it was all very politically motivated.
 People were running for office, so we were a good target.”

 Morrison appealed his sentence, and the case was still unresolved when he died on July 3, 1971 at the age of 27.
 Nearly four decades later, former Florida Governor Charlie Crist and the state’s clemency board agreed to pardon Morrison.

 Meet the Members of Rock’s Tragic ’27 Club’

 See Mug Shots for Jim Morrison and Other Rockers